mars0i/masonclj/doc/general/ABMsInClojure.md

 two Java ABM libraries worth considering for use with Clojure:  Repast, and MASON.
 Both seem to be used quite a bit in the ABM community.

-I investigated Repast a little bit, and the design and documentation didn't appeal to me.
-It seemed more confusing to use than MASON.
-I might be wrong about that, but I decided to use MASON.

 (Could you use NetLogo from Clojure?
 NetLogo is written in Java and Scala, so in theory you could call it from Clojure.
 There are a few well-defined ways to interact with NetLogo from external code, too.
 You